scheduleonce/once-ui/projects/ui/src/lib/once-dialog/README.md

 ## Dialog Content

-Several directives are availaible to make it easier to structure your dialog content:
+Several directives are available to make it easier to structure your dialog content:

 | **Name**                      | **Description**                                            |
 | ----------------------------- | ---------------------------------------------------------- |